 Use only DOT 4 brake fluid from a sealed container.
-If unavailable, use DOT 5.1.
 An opened container may be contaminated or may have absorbed moisture from the air.

 Use only DOT 4 brake fluid from a sealed container.
 To avoid serious damage to the braking system, do not use fluids other than the recommended one, nor mix different fluids for topping up.